LLM-as-a-qualitative-judge: automating error analysis in natural language generation: Conclusion

 \section{Conclusion}

 In this work, we present \Judge, a novel approach for generating structured reports summarizing key types of issues in a given NLG system.
 We hope that this approach will help developers to spot more easily issues and artifacts in their NLG systems.
-For example, from reports shown in Figure~\ref{fig:eval_examples}, a developer may decide to revisit the training data mixture (left) or a task metric (right).
-The \Judge~approach can also be easily extended to compare two NLG systems, by using two separate issue counters (one per dataset) in the cumulative clustering algorithm.
-Our code and data are available at \url{https://github.com/tunde-ajayi/llm-as-a-qualitative-judge}.

 Future works could equip \Judge~with advanced reasoning or agentic pipelines, tune LLMs for issue report generation, and study the approach for a wider set of languages.